 Studies show listening to music can help calm your nervous system and lower cortisol levels, both of which can help reduce stress.
 The genres most likely to support relaxation are classical and soft pop music.

 If it all feels too much to bear on your own, talking to someone can help you process things you don't understand.
-Admitting that you need to talk to a professional is a sign of strength, not weakness.
+Admitting that you need to talk to someone is a sign of strength, not weakness.

 Let Kindred be your partner throughout your mental health journey.
 Book psychology and psychiatry consults as well as Mental Health Bundles on mykindred.co!